-MCOLES has not promulgated new rules mandated by MCL 28 609e(2) establishing the minimum standards for the active violence in-service response training mandated by MCL 28.609e(3).
+MCOLES has not promulgated new rules mandated by MCL 28.609e(2) establishing the minimum standards for the active violence in-service response training mandated by MCL 28.609e(3).
 The funding necessary to undertake the in-service requirements of this amendment (MCL 28.609e(3)) was not appropriated until December of 2019 and the staffing required was not approved for selection until February 2020.
 The selection process was underway when Executive Directive 2020-04 was issued on March 30, 2020 freezing all state hiring.
 In addition, the issuance of Executive Directive 2020-03 resulted in the Michigan State Police Budget Office, acting in accordance with direction from the State Budget Office, froze MCOLES' access to the funds appropriated for staffing and completion of this mandate.
-Therefore, the prerequisite process to establish the parameters for rule promulgation could not be conducted.
+Executive Directive 2020-03 was only recently rescinded by Executive 2021-03 on June 14, 2021.
+Therefore, the prerequisite steps necessary for rule promulgation could not be conducted.